lburl01/lburl01.github.io/_drafts/2016-10-21-collaboration.md

 **Group Project 1**

 This project was Movie Lens (aka shitty Netflix) and we were tasked with creating a program that could take some open source data on movies and user ratings and spitting out that information based on user input and MAYBE even generating a recommended list of movies based on a user's ratings.
 (I don't think anyone got that far - which stinks because it would be awesome to say I figured out how to implement Euclidian Distance!)
 Both of our classes had already done a similar program (and I had done movie lens twice - the ever-perfectionist I am) so that was super helpful to have a fairly strong starting point.

+I had two FE teammates and because our class is so much smaller than theirs, I was the only back-end developer for our team.
+This ended up working out fine (and probably saved a few Github merge issues I know other groups faced).